oscarjor/theeye-service/README.md

 ## API Documentation

 Browse to http://localhost:3003/redoc/ to see the API documentation or download the contract or browse to http://localhost:3003/swagger/ to see the API swagger doc.

-Note: Use the sessions endpoint to create a session usign the application slug.

 ## Tests